CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # Introduction
 The PostgreSQL Table Translation Framework allows PostgreSQL users to validate and translate a source table into a new target table  using validation and translation rules.
-This framework simplify the writing of complex SQL queries attempting to acheive the same goal.
+This framework simplify the writing of complex SQL queries attempting to achieve the same goal.
 It is very much like an in-db transform engine in a Extract, Load, Transform (ELT) process.
 Future versions should provide logging and resuming allowing a fast edit, change, run translation table creation/edition cycle.

 The primary components are:
 * The engine, implemented as a set of PL/pgSQL functions.